 It can take a month, but they are good at getting back to you considering they must have millions of requests.

-I’d like to highlight how important it is to keep your Google Location page up to date and the info area is most important.
+I’d like to highlight how important it is to keep your Google Business Profile page up to date and the ‘Info’ area is most important.

-Google will recognise such things as the business name, contact details, description, logo, business hours for one business across the whole of the internet.
+Google will recognise such things as the business name, contact details, description, logo, business hours for a business across the whole of the internet.

-Having out of date information anywhere, especially on a Google Location page, will send negative signals to Google – such as ‘this business does not take care of it’s online existence’ or ‘possibly out of service’.
+Having out of date information anywhere, especially on a Google Profile, will send negative signals to Google – such as ‘this business does not take care of it’s online existence’ or ‘possibly out of service’.

-Out of date information can cause a drop in rank.
+Out of date information can cause a drop in website rank.

 Not to mention that information shows up on Google Maps and other Google properties.
-It is well worth having correct opening times at least.
+It is well worth having correct information dispalyed.

-Go to Google My Business, find your Location and hit the Info link on the menu on the left hand side.
+Go to Google My Business, find your profile and hit the Info link on the menu on the left-hand side.

 Add and edit business information by clicking the pencil icons.